 Years 7, 8 and 9

 In their first year at Cobham Hall, students study two languages: French and Spanish.
-In each language, they learn basic communication and vocabulary, with the emphasis on speaking skills and the common principles of language acquisition.
-All girls will choose between the two subjects for Year 8 onwards.
-For girls entering the School at Year 9, a Beginners Spanish class may also be available for those with no prior experience of the language.
+In each language, they learn basic communication and vocabulary, with an emphasis on speaking skills and the common principles of language acquisition.
+All students will choose between the two subjects for Year 8 onwards.
+For girls entering the School at Year 9, a Beginners’ Spanish class may also be available for those with no prior experience of the language.

 Years 10 and 11: GCSE French or Spanish